 - Insert DVD into player.
 DVD will begin to 'load' automatically.
-TV screen will typically show "READING" or "LOADING." - The DVD may load directly to the main title/ menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the 'Next Track' button until you see the main menu screen.
+TV screen will typically show "READING" or "LOADING." - The DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the 'NEXT' button until you see the main menu screen.

-When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote or

-DVD player to begin playing the feature.
+When the main menu screen appears, use the arrow buttons on the DVD remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or 'Play' button on DVD player) to begin playing the feature.

-Volume is adjusted using the remote for either the TV or DVD.
+Volume is adjusted with the DVD remote (or volume buttons on DVD player).